clappia-dev/clappia-tools/docs/submission_client.md

 -  `app_id` (str): Application ID in uppercase letters and numbers format (e.g., MFX093412).
 -  `submission_id` (str): Unique identifier of the submission to update (e.g., HGO51464561).
 -  `data` (Dict[str, Any]): Dictionary of field data to update.
 Only specified fields will be updated.
--  `requesting_user_email_address` (str): Email address of the user requesting the edit.
-Must be a valid email format.

 **Returns:**